suffus/auth0/cmd/cli/README.md

 - For TOTP devices, if no secret is provided, a random 32-byte secret will be automatically generated
 - User passwords are automatically hashed using bcrypt
 - All UUIDs are automatically generated for new entities
-- The tool validates device types, resource types, and permission effects
+- The tool validates device types, resource types, location types, and permission effects
 - Duplicate assignments are prevented (users can't be assigned to the same role twice)
 - Resources are now properly separated from permissions, allowing for better resource management
+- The `--active-only` flag can be used with list commands to show only active entities (users, resources, devices, locations)
+- Location deletion is a soft delete that marks the location as inactive rather than removing it from the database
 - The tool provides detailed error messages for common issues

 ## Error Handling